Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Computational testing

 \section{Computational testing}

-In this section, we conduct a computational analysis on the sizes of the jobs subsets to be sorted.
-Specifically, we refer to values $k_A$ and $k'_A$ (with $k'_A \leqslant k_A$) for subset $A$, and to values $\overline{k_B} = n-k_B+1$ (note that $\overline{k_B} = | \{k_B, \dots, n\}|$) and $\overline{k'_B} = n-k'_B-1$ with $(\overline{k'_B} \leqslant \overline{k_B})$ for subset $B$.
-In flow shop standard instances, the processing times are typically generated according to uniform distributions, see e.g. \cite{Taillard}.
-Correspondingly, we considered instances with sizes $S = 10^2,10^3,10^4$ and $10^5$ where processing times were generated according to uniform distributions $[1 \dots S]$ and $[1 \dots 10S]$ for each value of $S$.
-For each pair size/distribution, $100$ instances were generated, for a total of 800 instances.
-All algorithms were coded in language C++ 20, and the tests were run on a PC equipped with an AMD Ryzen~7~5800H CPU clocked at 4.4~GHz.
+In this section, we present a computational analysis of the sizes of the job subsets that need to be sorted.
+Specifically, we focus on the values $k_A$ and $k'_A$ (with $k'_A \le k_A$) for subset $A$, and on the values $\overline{k_B}=n-k_B+1$ (note that $\overline{k_B} = | \{k_B, \dots, n\}|$) and $\overline{k'_B}=n-k'_B+1$ (with $\overline{k'_B}\le \overline{k_B}$) for subset $B$.
+In standard flow shop benchmark instances, processing times are typically generated according to uniform distributions; see, e.g., \cite{Taillard}.
+Accordingly, we considered instances of size $S \in \{10^2,10^3,10^4,10^5\}$, where processing times were independently generated according to uniform distributions on $[1,S]$ and $[1,10S]$.
+For each pair (size, distribution), $100$ instances were generated, for a total of $800$ instances.
+All algorithms were implemented in \texttt{C++20}, and the experiments were run on a PC equipped with an AMD Ryzen~7~5800H CPU clocked at 4.4~GHz.

-The results are summarized in Table \ref{tabresUniform}.
-The first column provides the number of jobs.
-The second column indicates the maximum processing time of the related uniform distribution.
-The third (fourth) column indicates the maximum value of $k'_A$ ($k_A$) reached among the generated instances of the same pair (size, distribution).
-The fifth (sixth) column indicates the maximum value of $\overline{k'_B}$ ($\overline{k_B}$) reached among the generated instances of the same pair (size, distribution).
-The seventh column indicates for each pair (size, distribution) the number of times Property \ref{prop5} or Property \ref{prop6} hold.
-The eighth column indicates the average computational time in seconds of our algorithm.
-The last column indicates the ratio between the CPU time required by the implementation of Johnson's algorithm with full sort of sets A and B, and the CPU time required by our approach.
+The results are summarized in Table~\ref{tabresUniform}.
+The first column reports the number of jobs.
+The second column indicates the maximum processing time $p^{\max}$ of the corresponding uniform distribution.
+The third and fourth columns report the maximum values of $k'_A$ and $k_A$, respectively, observed among the instances with same size and same distribution.
+The fifth and sixth columns report the maximum values of $\overline{k'_B}$ and $\overline{k_B}$, respectively.
+The seventh column reports, for each (size, distribution), the number of instances in which either Property~\ref{prop5} or Property~\ref{prop6} holds.
+The eighth column reports the average computational time (in seconds) of our algorithm.
+Finally, the last column reports the ratio between the average CPU time required by a standard implementation of Johnson’s rule with full sorting of sets $A$ and $B$ and the average CPU time required by our approach.